M-alio-n/MATLAB-scripts/README.md

 # MATLAB-scripts
-Collection of my MATLAB scripts that are currently in work.
+A collection of my MATLAB scripts that are currently in work.